 The core focus of participation will be independent research that is guided by one or more of our faculty.
 This research will take place over approximately three years and culminate in a doctoral dissertation.
 In addition to ongoing support from the primary advisor, doctoral candidates benefit from regular interaction with their Thesis Advisory Committee (TAC), a cross-institutional panel that includes three or more IMPRS faculty members.

 Because all top research is published in English, the language of the IMPRS-IS is English.
 We welcome students from all countries and seek to enroll at least 70% of our students from outside Germany.
-No prior knowledge of German is needed, and free training in English, German, and other languages will be available to all students who enter our program.
+No prior knowledge of German is needed.

 The research topics of our school range from computer science to control theory, from mechanical engineering to neuroscience, and from mathematics to materials science.
 To bridge these disparate academic fields and facilitate creative insights, IMPRS-IS Scholars complete a core training program that provides a broad background across all relevant areas of intelligent systems.
 This training will be delivered through an intensive basic course each fall, taught by members of our faculty and associated faculty.
 Scholars may also take courses at both participating universities and are encouraged to join in a wide array of seminars, conferences, retreats, workshops, career-development courses, and social activities.